-Still, refrain from consuming too much fruits and vegetables because they might cause gas, which can be quite painful and uncomfortable.
-And while being gassy typically only lasts a day or two, it may cause abdominal cramping that might require medications.
+Still, refrain from consuming excessive fruits and vegetables because they might cause gas, which can be quite painful and uncomfortable.
+And while being gassy typically only lasts a day or two, it may cause abdominal cramping that might require additional medications.

 The best fresh produce to eat after your operation include: